ShadyLev/LostLab-Lidar/readme.md

 All you have is a scanner to detect the environment and a radar to locate the artefacts near by.

+You can download the game demo on itch.io: (comming very soon!)

 # Scanner mechanic
 ### Description
 The main point of the scanner mechanic is to display a large amount of points that will be placed on the level geometry.
 The more points displayed the more accurate the level layout will become.